crustware/OldbandT/readme.md

     jumpapp jellyfin-mpv-desktop

 ```
-video playback is assigned to workspace 6
+video playback thru mpv is assigned to workspace 6.
+jellyfin-mpv-shim is started automatically on login.
+local casting bliss 😊

 my setup is dual monitor tweak to your setup.

 I am more than sure that there is extra steps needed to get these dots working